Tropic of Capricorn:

 The Argentine fascists already had great sympathies for their Italian counterparts, and these ties deepened in 1932 following the so-called Ottawa Conference.
 In response to the recession of 1929, Britain bowed to pressure from the Dominions, chiefly Australia and South Africa, to limit imports of Argentine beef.
 Fascist Italy, experiencing rapid economic growth following the discovery of oil in Libya, stepped in with an agreement to take Argentina’s beef and grain.

 The close relationship between the Justo and Mussolini governments includes a military-political alliance as well as economic ties.
 Argentina has modernized her first-generation dreadnoughts in Italian yards along the same lines as the older Italian battleships, removing their amidships heavy guns to fit much larger power plants to yield higher speeds.
-The Argentines have also constructed a pair of Littorio class battleships and purchased Italian fast armored cruisers, light cruisers and destroyers as well as aircraft.
+The Argentines have also constructed a pair of Littorio class battleships and purchased Italian battle cruisers, heavy cruisers and destroyers as well as aircraft.

 In September 1940, the Argentine fleet attacked a Brazilian squadron near Rio de Janeiro.
 The Argentines claimed to have intelligence that the Brazilians had set out to intercept a large beef convoy heading to Italy; the Brazilians asserted that this was nothing more than a well-advertised fleet training exercise.
 Central Powers intelligence analysts are of divided opinion as to whether the Argentines really thought Brazil meant to provoke a war and struck first, or if they launched their aggression without even that flimsy excuse.
 Whatever the reason, Argentina and Brazil have chosen their sides in the Second Great War.